-Today, about 4 percent of the electricity we supply to homes and businesses comes from hydroelectric generation and other renewable sources such as wind, biomass and anaerobic digesters.
-That total is about to increase dramatically.
+Today, about 8 percent of Consumers Energy's present power supply comes from renewable sources such as wind, biomass, hydroelectric, and anaerobic digesters.

 We understand the importance of limiting carbon dioxide and other greenhouse gas emissions, reducing dependence on imported oil and increasing energy security.
 We’re optimistic about renewable energy’s potential, as one part of a balanced energy approach to make a positive impact on Michigan’s economic and environmental future.

 That’s why we welcomed the comprehensive energy reforms passed by the state Legislature and signed into law by Gov. Jennifer Granholm late in 2008.
 In addition to removing barriers to investing in environmentally friendly, new baseload generation needed by the state, the new law established Michigan’s first Renewable Portfolio Standard (RPS).
 The RPS requires 10 percent of the state’s electricity supply to come from renewable sources by 2015.

 To meet our RPS obligations, we plan to build and own half of this new capacity and buy the remaining half from third-party suppliers.
 For more information on our renewable energy plan please see the Renewable Energy webpage on our Taking Care Corporate Social Responsibility website.

 We have secured more than 75,000 acres of Michigan farmland to develop wind farms on both sides of the state.
 Learn more

 Barry and Sally Hedley are eager to put a wind turbine on the land they’ve farmed for more than 40 years in Tuscola County.
 Go